Sustainability Law

 Niko Soininen

-Research group lead, Professor Environmental and Water Law
+Research group lead, Professor of Environmental and Water Law

 UEF